top of page

 Respiratory Problems

-Respiratory disease, or respiratory tract disease, is a medical term that encompasses pathological conditions affecting the organs and tissues that make gas exchange difficult in air-breathing animals.
-They include conditions of the respiratory tract including the trachea, bronchi, bronchioles, alveoli, pleurae, pleural cavity, and the nerves and muscles of respiration.
-Respiratory diseases range from mild and self-limiting, such as the common cold, to life-threatening diseases such as bacterial pneumonia, pulmonary embolism, acute asthma, and lung cancer.
+Respiratory disease, or respiratory tract disease, is a medical term encompassing pathological conditions affecting the organs and tissues that make gas exchange difficult in air-breathing animals.
+They include conditions of the respiratory tract, including the trachea, bronchi, bronchioles, alveoli, pleurae, pleural cavity, and the nerves and muscles of respiration.
+Respiratory diseases range from mild and self-limiting, such as the common cold, to life-threatening diseases, such as bacterial pneumonia, pulmonary embolism, acute asthma, and lung cancer.
 Respiratory diseases can be classified in many different ways, including by the organ or tissue involved, by the type and pattern of associated signs and symptoms, or by the cause of the disease.

 Stress

-In a medical or biological context stress is a physical, mental, or emotional factor that causes bodily or mental tension.
-Stresses can be external (from the environment, psychological, or social situations) or internal (illness, or from a medical procedure).
+In a medical or biological context, stress is a physical, mental, or emotional factor that causes bodily or mental tension.
+Stress can be external (from the environment, psychological, or social situations) or internal (illness or from a medical procedure).
 Stress can initiate the "fight or flight" response, a complex reaction of neurologic and endocrinologic systems.
-Stress can cause or influence the course of many medical conditions including psychological conditions such as depression and anxiety.
+Stress can cause or influence the course of many medical conditions, including psychological conditions such as depression and anxiety.
 Medical problems can include poor healing, irritable bowel syndrome, high blood pressure, poorly controlled diabetes, and many other conditions.
-Stress management is recognized as an effective treatment modality to include pharmacologic and non-pharmacologic components.
+Stress management is recognized as an effective treatment modality that includes pharmacologic and non-pharmacologic components.

 Trouble sleeping / Insomnia

-Insomnia is a sleep disorder that is characterized by difficulty falling and/or staying asleep.
-People with insomnia have one or more of the following symptoms: difficulty falling asleep, waking up often during the night and having trouble going back to sleep, waking up too early in the morning or feeling tired upon waking.
+Insomnia is a sleep disorder characterized by difficulty falling and staying asleep.
+People with insomnia have one or more symptoms: difficulty falling asleep, waking up often during the night and having trouble going back to sleep, waking up too early in the morning or feeling tired upon waking.
 Insomnia also varies in how long it lasts and how often it occurs.
 It can be short-term (acute insomnia) or can last a long time (chronic insomnia).
-It can also come and go, with periods of time when a person has no sleep problems.
+It can also come and go, with periods when a person has no sleep problems.
 Acute insomnia can last from one night to a few weeks.
 There are two types of insomnia: primary insomnia and secondary insomnia.

-Primary insomnia means that a person is having sleep problems that are not directly associated with any other health condition or problem.
+Primary insomnia means that a person has sleep problems not directly associated with any other health condition or problem.
 Secondary insomnia means that a person is having sleep problems because of something else, such as a health condition (like asthma, depression, arthritis, cancer, or heartburn); pain; medication they are taking; or a substance they are using (like alcohol).